 Iodine is a mineral that is required for healthy thyroid function and nerve and brain development.
 Healthy thyroid hormone levels are critical for brain development in children.

-Also, much of our sodium intake is from processed foods, which do not contain iodized salt.
+Much of our sodium intake is from processed foods, which do not contain iodized salt.
 Additionally, many people replace iodized salt with kosher or sea salts, which do not contain iodine.

 Foods rich in iodine include iodized salt, seafood, and seaweed.
 The American Thyroid Association recommends that women who are breastfeeding take a supplement with iodine.
 Choose a lactation supplement that helps you meet the recommended intake during breastfeeding of 290 mcg a day.